Problem with a cellphone or plan

 If there’s a problem, pack the phone up in its box, go into the store (or give them a call), and let them know you want to cancel.
 Be firm.
 Get the name of the person who helped you.
 This will keep them accountable.

-They told you 5 GB of data, but really you have 1 GB?
-They said unlimited overseas calls, but really it’s just Canada-wide?
+They told you 25 GB of data, but really you have 10 GB?
+They said unlimited overseas calls, but really it’s just unlimited Canada-wide?

 If a key term in the contract isn’t what you agreed to, you can walk away without paying a cancellation fee or other penalty.

 Check the contract (they have to give you a copy) to make sure everything lines up with what you agreed to.
-You have 30 days to cancel.
+You have 30 days from getting the phone to cancel the contract if it’s not what you agreed to.

 If you agreed to it, but just aren’t happy, that’s different.
-You have no legal grounds to cancel.
+You have no legal grounds to cancel on that basis.
 But that doesn’t mean you can’t complain.
 You might get a better deal.
-Where there’s no official legal protection … you just have to be a savvy negotiator!
+Where there’s no official legal protection, you just have to be a savvy negotiator!

 Under BC law, a new phone must: